Guashna

 Prior to the arrival of European settlers, tar located near the village, possibly at what was later renamed Baldwin Hill, was an important resource for the village in the construction of te'aats and for trade.
 In 2004, four-hundred burials in the area were unearthed in the construction of a drainage ditch in the Playa Vista development.
 The Tongva had little power to prevent the desecration despite numerous protests.

 History

 Prosperous village

 Tar was reportedly an important resource of Guashna, which was used in trade with numerous neighboring villages and for the Tongva's production of te'aats to navigate the coastline.

 The village was a point of departure to the island of Pimu (renamed Santa Catalina by the Spanish), which is located about twenty two miles from the village site, that had economic and cultural significance.
 Tongva's prosperous villages on the island would trade quarried soapstone, pierced white shell, abalone, and sea otter skins.
 Evidence of this trade can be found as far east as the native Pueblo peoples of what is now New Mexico.
-No other village village throughout mainland Tovaangar was as important for coastal trade and connection with the islands.
+No other village throughout mainland Tovaangar was as important for coastal trade and connection with the islands.